Nioh 3: Dual Swords Build – Flowing Flame Beginner Guide

 2. Open with fast contact, not a greedy finisher

-Use a quick pressure tool like Spinning Dragon or another fast-engage option to establish contact and begin Scorch buildup.
-Early in the exchange, your goal is not maximum damage.
-Your goal is to make the enemy respect your hit rate and start losing Ki.
+Use Spinning Dragon or another fast-engage option to establish contact and begin Scorch buildup.
+Early in the exchange your goal is not maximum damage — it is making the enemy respect your hit rate and start losing Ki.

 3. Chain Martial Arts while your Ki is healthy

 This is the heart of the build.
-Once you are in, keep the enemy pinned with short, repeatable pressure.
-Dual swords get scary when you can use Martial Arts often enough that the target never fully resets.
-This is why Ki-consumption reduction is so valuable on gear and why the Goichi-style set bonuses are such a natural fit.
+Keep the enemy pinned with short, repeatable pressure.
+Dual Swords get scary when you use Martial Arts often enough that the target never fully resets.
+That is why Ki-consumption reduction is so valuable, and why the Goichimonshu set bonuses fit so well.

 4. Use Sign of the Cross for brief windows

-When a boss gives you a short punish-after a whiff, after a burst of movement, or at the end of a tight recovery-Sign of the Cross is the safer cash-out.
+When a boss gives you a short punish — after a whiff, a burst of movement, or the end of a tight recovery — Sign of the Cross is the safer cash-out.
 It hits hard without locking you in as long as Water Sword.

 5. Save Water Sword for true punish states

-Water Sword is where players often throw runs away.
-It is amazing when the enemy is trapped, cornered, winded, or clearly stuck in a long recovery.
-It is terrible when used optimistically into mobility, armor, or a half-read opening.
-Treat it like a confirmed punish tool, not a neutral opener.
+Water Sword is where players throw runs away.
+It is excellent when the enemy is trapped, cornered, winded, or stuck in a long recovery.
+It is terrible into mobility, armor, or a half-read opening.
+Treat it as a confirmed punish tool, not a neutral opener.

 6. Reset before empty Ki forces the reset for you

-The cleanest Flowing Flame play is aggressive, but it is not reckless.
+The cleanest play is aggressive, not reckless.
 If your Ki bar is getting thin, back off, pulse cleanly, re-center, and go again.
 The build falls apart when you confuse “constant pressure” with “never disengage.”

 Common mistakes that make the build feel weak

 • Building for raw damage only.
-If you ignore Ki economy, your pressure strings end before the build starts working.
+Ignore Ki economy and your pressure strings end before the build starts working.

 • Overcommitting to Water Sword.
 It is a finisher, not your default button.

 • Forcing pure fire in every matchup.
-Fire is the signature, but dual swords are flexible enough to support hybrid elemental play.
+Scorch is the signature, but water support and Saturated are there for a reason.

 • Skipping survivability.
-A little Life, Life Drain, or defense support goes a long way because this build lives in close range.
+A little Life, Life Drain, or defense goes a long way at close range.

 • Wearing heavier gear without supporting it.
-If your loadout crushes mobility or comfort, add the needed stat or passive support instead of pretending it does not matter.
+If your loadout crushes mobility, add Weight Bearer instead of pretending it does not matter.

 F